priyansh-garg1/ShopNest-E-Commerce-Stripe/README.md

 The application will be available at `http://localhost:5173`.

 ## Environment Variables (`server/.env`)
-The environment variables required for testing and configuration purposes are already defined in the code itself.
-You can find these environment variables in the server/.env file, which contains key-value pairs for API URLs, testing flags, and other settings necessary for the application to run in a specific environment.
+The environment variables required for testing and configuration are shared already.